bqzero/HA-ecowitt-rest-yaml/README.md

 Open https://www.ecowitt.net/home/user and go to your profil to create new keys. (see example folder for screenshots)

-once you have the two keys get the mac address of your EcoWitt Gateway.
+once you have the two keys get the mac address of your EcoWitt Gateway (GW2000).

 replace the placeholders in the yaml with the three values you just retrieved